Quantum control of hole spin qubits in double quantum dots: Error in SWAP-like gate

 Another possible source of error is a stochastic fluctuation in the value of the parameters.
-Assuming zero-mean amplitude noise and being uncorrelated at different times, the effect can be described with the master equation
+Assuming zero-mean amplitude and uncorrelated at different times noise, the effect can be described with the master equation \cite{Ruschhaupt2012}

-where $H_i$ is the Hamiltonian that describes amplitude noise.
-In our case we consider an independent noise for the on-site energies of each of the first two QDs, i.e., $H_1(t) = \varepsilon_1(t) c_1^\dagger c_1$ and $H_2(t) = \varepsilon_2(t) c_2^\dagger c_2$.
-In experimental set-ups there exist cross-talk between the different plungers, and is reasonable to assume that the stochastic noise also affect to the tunneling elements.
-Therefore, we also include the term $H_t = t_{N, 12}\sum_\sigma\left( c_{1\sigma}^\dagger c_{2\sigma} + h.c.\right) + t_{F, 12}\sum_{\sigma\neq \sigma'}\left(c_{1\sigma}^\dagger c_{2\sigma'} + h.c.\right)$.
+where $H_i$ is the driving Hamiltonian.
+In our case, we consider an independent noise for the on-site energies of each of the first two QDs, i.e., $H_1(t) = \varepsilon_1(t) c_1^\dagger c_1$ and $H_2(t) = \varepsilon_2(t) c_2^\dagger c_2$.
+The noise amplitude associated to the fluctuation in the detuning is given by $\gamma_{\varepsilon_12}$.
+In experimental set-ups there exist cross-talk between the different plungers, and is reasonable to assume that the stochastic noise also affects the tunneling elements.
+Therefore, we also include the term $H_t = t_{N, 12}\sum_\sigma\left( c_{1\sigma}^\dagger c_{2\sigma} + h.c.\right) + \lambda_2\sum_{\sigma\neq \sigma'}\left(c_{1\sigma}^\dagger c_{2\sigma'} + h.c.\right)$, with a noise strength of $\gamma_{t_{N, 12}}$.
 In Fig.~\ref{fig:SWAP_stochastic} we show the results obtained by solving the master equation for different protocols.
-Similarly to systematic error, fidelity is more robust against an error in the tunneling parameters.
-In both cases the fidelity is more robust than a linear ramp.
-A possible explanation for this behavior is that the linear ramp takes longer to achieve high fidelity, so the pulse is exposed to stochastic noise for more time than the FAQUAD pulse.
-As we have seen before for systematic errors, FAQUAD and a $\pi$-pulse obtain similar results against stochastic noise in the driving parameter and the tunneling rate.
+Similar to a systematic error, the fidelity of all the studied protocols is more robust against a stochastic error in the tunneling parameters than in the detuning.
+As we mentioned before, the linear ramp is more sensitive to stochastic noise, both in the detuning and tunneling matrix elements, than the other protocols.
+A possible explanation for this behavior is that the linear ramp takes longer to achieve a high-fidelity SWAP gate, so the pulse is exposed to stochastic noise for more time than the FAQUAD pulse.
+Once again, FAQUAD, a $\pi$-pulse, and LA obtain similar results against stochastic noise in the driving parameter and the tunneling rate.

 \end{widetext}